 This post has affiliate links, thanks for supporting my site!

 If you’re looking for the full Mandalorian Party post with everything you need to throw a Mandalorian party head over here.
 Otherwise, if you are just looking for some decoration inspo, you’re in the right spot!
+I’ll share all the details on the decor for our Mandalorian Star Wars party!

 To get the overall feel of the completed dining room check out this Instagram Reel (and give me a follow while you’re there!)
 Now let’s break it down, step by step.